Northern Iraq offensive (August 2014): IS assault

-On 7 August, ISIL took control of Qaraqosh (or Bakhdida), the largest Christian town of Iraq, 30 km southeast of Mosul and 60 km west of Erbil, Karamlish, 5 km from Qaraqosh, Tal Keif (Tel Keppe), Batnaya, just north of Mosul, and Bartella, just east of Mosul.
+On 7 August, IS took control of Qaraqosh (or Bakhdida), the largest Christian town of Iraq, 30 km southeast of Mosul and 60 km west of Erbil, Karamlish, 5 km from Qaraqosh, Tal Keif (Tel Keppe), Batnaya, just north of Mosul, and Bartella, just east of Mosul.

 Kurdish forces had retreated from Qaraqosh and surrounding area, which caused civilians to flee in panic.
 The Chaldaic archbishop of Kirkuk and Sulaymaniyah, Joseph Thomas, stated that "all inhabitants" of those four cities were fleeing their town.

-ISIL also captured the strategic town of Makhmour, between Mosul and Kirkuk, 20 miles from Erbil.
-There were conflicting remarks—in one newspaper—as to whether ISIL had 'seized' the Mosul Dam or was making 'efforts to seize' it.
-That week, ISIL also overran other towns in northwest Iraq, chasing Kurdish Peshmerga troops away.
+IS also captured the strategic town of Makhmour in the Battle of Makhmour, between Mosul and Kirkuk, 20 miles from Erbil.
+There were conflicting remarks—in one newspaper—as to whether IS had 'seized' the Mosul Dam or was making 'efforts to seize' it.
+That week, IS also overran other towns in northwest Iraq, chasing Kurdish Peshmerga troops away.

 At this time, the U.S. started airdropping food and water for the Yazidi refugees stranded in the Sinjar Mountains.